a-a-ron/reusable-workflow/README.md

   - We should also expect to see the echo message printed as an output from the reusable workflow with the node version for each of the matrix version jobs.
     ![Screen Shot 2022-09-08 at 9 52 41 AM](https://user-images.githubusercontent.com/6351798/189220620-0576540a-366f-44e1-866c-2955af399cdb.png)

-### :keyboard: Activity 2 : Run the My Starter Workflow and view the Actions logs
+### :keyboard: Activity: Run the My Starter Workflow and view the Actions logs

 1. Navigate to the **Actions** tab in your repo.
 1. Choose the **My Starter Workflow** workflow from the left, and select the **Run workflow** button and run the workflow on the **Main** branch.